If there is an error

 (A composite of

-Catholic and other Luke 19:27 versions of scripture.)
+Catholic and other Luke 19:27 versions of scripture - see below.)

 to His disciples in Luke 19:27?
-It is Jesus Christ - is it not?
+It was Jesus Christ - was it not?
 Yes.

 If not, who, by